MonkeManX/monkemanx.github.io/content/articles/Numerical_methods.md

 \end{pmatrix}
 $$

-With this we can calculate the codntion of both matrices to see if using cholesky decomposition introduces additional errors
+With this we can calculate the condition of both matrices to see if using cholesky decomposition introduces additional errors

 $$
 \begin{align}